Nickerson State Park

 Orleans Cycle often leads rides here too.
 Check them out the next time that you're in town.

-Go for a few rides here and you may be too.
 Do you recall that old Cape Cod aphorism, "Once you get the sand of the Cape in your sox, you'll never get rid of it".
 Well that couldn't be more true of the sands of Nickerson State Park.

 By Bill Boles